cprima/cprimanet/biz/consulting/_posts/2022-01-15-automated-analysis-youtube-channel.md

 ## How to setup a second computer to join meetings and evaluate loudness

 In an online meeting all participants should have a similar loudness level.
-The easiest way for all to adjust their microphone is if the loudness is measured and visible to all.
+The easiest way for everybody to adjust their microphone is if the loudness is measured and visible to all.
 To achieve this, a special account joins the meeting and instead of a webcam picture transmits a loudness meter.

 Prereqisites on a PC: